karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 ## That's it for today!

 Thanks for reading!
 The next part of this series is not out yet.
-But it _will_ be about replacing the green box with an animation of a running cat!
-If you wanna know when it comes out, then follow me on Twitter, Threads or YouTube.
+But it _will_ be about replacing the green box an animated sprite!
+If you wanna know when it comes out, then follow me on [Twitter](https://twitter.com/karl_zylinski), [Threads](https://www.threads.net/@karl_zylinski) or [YouTube](https://www.youtube.com/@karl_zylinski).

 Please leave any questions as comments on the [video version](LINK) of this post.
 I will reply to some of them in text, but I will also every now and then do a live stream where I reply to questions and take additional questions from the viewers.